react-epfl/padoc-lib/README.md

 ## Utilization

 First, make sure that the WIFI is turned on.
+When using the 6Shots algorithm
+(as described later), make sure that the Bluetooth is turned on.

 ### Initialization